DennisonBechis/Crime_Capstone/README.md

 ## What types of crime occur in Boulder?

 The next progression in my study was to determine the different types of crimes in Boulder.
 The top two most common crimes in Boulder are vandalism and burglary.
 I imagine burglary is high since many residents often leave thier doors unlocked.
 What is surprising, even for Boulder, is the low rate of homicides committed.
-This graph represents the total occurences of each offense meaning that about 1.8 homicides happen a year in boulder.
+This graph represents the total occurences of each offense throughout the 11 year period.
+This means that about 1.8 homicides happen a year in boulder.

 ![Types of Crimes Boulder, CO](images/Boulder_felony_offenses.png)